randhid/waveshare-thermal/README.md

 [Add `camera`/ `waveshare-thermal:mlx90641-ir-camera` to your machine](https://docs.viam.com/configure/#components).

-On the new component panel, copy and paste the following attribute template into your base’s attributes field:
+On the new component panel, copy and paste the following attribute template into your camera's attributes field:

 ```json
 {